 We hope that this will become your Go-to-Green-Guide when looking for answers to green living questions (bookmark it for future reference), because if there’s one thing we’re sure of, the knowledge and wisdom of the following top green living influencers is deep, very deep.
 Use these folks’ blogs as your ready reference whenever you’re seeking answers to questions about the environment, lowering your carbon footprint, recycling, upcycling, and reusing, natural parenting (natural pregnancy and birthing, baby wearing, co-sleeping, cloth diapers, and breastfeeding), natural health and natural medicine, whole foods, organic products, healthy recipes, homesteading, DIY, all things homemade, eco-travel, green design and décor, eco-fashion, climate change, green energy, green building, gardening (out in the sticks or urban) green politics, and just generally all things eco-friendly and for more wholesome living.

-With no further ado, let us introduce to you these wonderful green bloggers and what they are doing within their spheres of influence to make a difference in the world.
+With no further ado, besides putting a little plug in for a latex mattress ;-), let us introduce to you these wonderful green bloggers and what they are doing within their spheres of influence to make a difference in the world.
 They are all so very unique (with personalities that ooze coolness), with such fantastic contributions!

 Mindful Momma is run by Micaela Preston.
 Micaela is humble yet passionate about sharing her zest and zeal for not only the environment, but also healthier foods, eco crafts, and homemade and handmade items, all while finding true joy throughout the process.
 Micaela is a loving mother to two wonderfully imaginative boys, and has a husband who enjoys making kefir.
 Besides blogging, Micaela has also authored a book, Practically Green: Your Guide to Ecofriendly Decision-Making.
 It can be purchased on Amazon.com and at Barnes & Noble.
 In her book, Micaela narrows down and simplifies the process and journey of: making smarter and greener choices for your family, helping you to shop for healthier, more sustainable products in today’s marketplace, providing you with dozens of DIY projects and ideas, and giving you lots of scrumptious healthy recipes and snack ideas!
 As if all of this wasn’t enough, Micaela is also a fantastic brand advocate of products she believes in.
 She has an MBA in marketing, so if your product or service is eco-friendly, she’s the woman to turn to for engaging new customers with your brand.